-(a) Triennial assessments and certifications
+(a) Triennial assessment and certification

-The local board's process for assessment of the local one-stop delivery system and assessment and certification one-stop centers, including affiliate sites and specialized centers, must be established in writing by the local board prior to commencement of triennial assessment and certification processes.
-In addition, the local board's process for annual assessment of physical and programmatic accessibility of all on-stop centers in the local area must be established in writing by the local board prior to commencement of the annual assessment.

-During the assessment and certification processes described above, the local board must use the forms included with this policy as APPENDIX II.
+The local board's processes for assessment and certification of one-stop centers must:

-Each local board must notify the Nebraska Department of Labor (NDOL) of the outcomes of the triennial assessment of the local one-stop delivery system and one-stop centers and certification of one-stop centers.
-The notification must be submitted to ndol.wioa\policy@nebraska.gov and ndol.wioa.gov and <a href="mailto:ndol.wioa\po

-- a fully signed one-stop delivery system and one-stop center assessment and certification assurances form, which is included in APPENDIX II; and - digital copies of all forms completed during the assessment and certification processes, including all required attachments identified in the completed review forms.
+- be established in writing by the local board prior to commencement of triennial assessment and certification processes; - comply with the requirements of this policy and the State's Security and One-stop Delivery System policy; - require use of the assessment and certification forms provided as APPENDIX II.A. and APPENDIX II.C., in according with APPENDIX II.B.; and - require submission of a notification to NDOL regarding the outcome of the assessment and certification processes and such submission must be submitted by email to ndol.wioa\policy@nebraska.gov and ndol.state\monitor@nebraska.gov and include: - a fully signed one-stop delivery system and one-stop center assessment and certification assurances form (included as APPENDIX II.A.); and - digital copies of all forms completed during the assessment and certification processes, including all required attachments identified in the review form (APPENDIX II.C.).